'This Week' Transcript 4-14-24: White House National Security Spokesman John Kirby, Gov. Chris Sununu & Sen. Tina Smith

 KIRBY: Well, again, what it tells me – as I looked at it last night, what it tell mess is that we can make good on our commitment to defend Israel.
 It tells me that Israel does have superior military capability.
 Just think about the hardware that Iran threw into the sky and how little damage that caused.
 I mean that’s a real testament to how strong the IDF is.

-It also tells me, and it should tell everybody else, that Israel’s not alone.
-That this was a coalition put together to help Israel defend itself.
+It also tells me, and it should tell everybody else, that Israel’s not alone, that this was a coalition put together to help Israel defend itself.
 Iran is just increasingly further isolated in the region.

 STEPHANOPOULOS: But walk us through the president's conversations with Netanyahu.
 Is he still warning him against escalation in Gaza?
 And what was his direct message on this proposed retaliation from Iran?

 KIRBY: The main message was, we're with you.
-You know, he congratulated the prime minister on anextraordinary achievement and success last night, but also to reiterate that the United States is going to continue to help Israel defend itself.
+You know, he congratulated the prime minister on an extraordinary achievement and success last night, but also to reiterate that the United States is going to continue to help Israel defend itself.
 That's a commitment going back many, many administrations and the president believes wholeheartedly in it.

-And obviously the president was interested in getting the prime minister’s perspectives on what happened.
+And obviously, the president was interested in getting the prime minister’s perspectives on what happened.
 I won't get ahead of what the prime minister and the war cabinet will or won't do, but the president and the prime minister had a good discussion largely about the extraordinary success of last night.

 Again, look, as I said earlier, the president has been very clear, publicly so.
 We don't seek a war with Iran.
-We don't seek an escalated re -- tensions in the region.
+We don't seek an escalated -- tensions in the region.
 We don't seek a wider conflict, and everything he's been doing literally since the 7th of October has been designed to that outcome.

 STEPHANOPOULOS: Last night, former President Trump called President Biden a demented tyrant, adding that Israel wouldn't have been attacked on his watch.